Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 OG Image (Open Graph)

-When it comes to individual entries of blog and news, their OG Images are dynamically generated via the Astro API endpoints.
+For the homepage and other fixed pages, static images are applied but when it comes to individual blog and news pages, their OG Images are dynamically generated via the Astro dynamic routes.

 The path example